bacongravy/vagrant-ssh-config-cache/README.md

 Caches for each machine are stored at `.vagrant/machines/<name>/ssh-config-cache`.
 The content each cache file is a valid command-line invocation of ssh.

+## Why?

+Sometimes you have a Vagrantfile that takes a long time to evaluate.
+This overhead is incurred every time you run `vagrant ssh`.
+In a test environment, with a specific Vagrantfile, ssh-config caching was observed to reduce connection times from 16 seconds, to less than one second.

 ## Installation

 Use `vagrant plugin` to install the gem in your Vagrant environment: